HL7/ebm/input/intro-notes/StructureDefinition-study-eligibility-criteria-intro.md

 See [Understanding the Group Resource](group.html) for additional information.
-An example from the QUARTET USA trial will be described here and can be viewed at [QUARTET_Eligibility_Criteria](Group-372778.html).
+An example from the QUARTET USA trial will be described here and can be viewed at [Eligibility Criteria for QUARTET USA Trial](Group-372778.html).

 The inclusion and exclusion criteria in the Quartet USA Trial that need to be represented in FHIR are as follows: